City Survivability Rankings for Eastern European Restaurant

 - What tools can help me choose the right city for an Eastern European Restaurant?

-- Which US city has the best survivability for Eastern European Restaurant?
+- Which US city has the best survivability for Eastern European Restaurants?

 Summary

-According to StreetSpring's 2026 nationwide analysis, St Louis ranks as the #1 city for opening an Eastern European Restaurant in the United States, with an average 84% chance of surviving more than 2 years.
-Following close behind are Tampa Bay with 83%, and Denver with 82%.
-Of the 11 metros we analyzed for Eastern European Restaurants, 7 delivered scores above 80% — a strong signal for this category's resilience in high-density markets.
-Our data shows that strong individual locations exist in every city we analyze, regardless of the city's overall ranking.
+According to StreetSpring's 2026 nationwide analysis, Portland ranks as the #1 city for opening an Eastern European Restaurant in the United States, with an average 89% chance of surviving more than 2 years.
+Following close behind are San Antonio with 89%, and St Louis with 88%.
+Of the 24 metros we analyzed for Eastern European Restaurants, 24 delivered scores above 80% — a strong signal for this category's resilience in high-density markets.
+Even cities with modest average scores can harbor exceptional individual locations — always check the address-level data.
 Pair these survivability scores with StreetSpring's live tool to get a real-time view before making a final decision.

 Survivability ranges reflect best and worst storefront conditions within each city.
 See our full methodology →

-Eastern European Restaurant city survivability rankings — St Louis leads among 11 US metros at 84% in 2026
+Eastern European Restaurant city survivability rankings — Portland leads among 24 US metros at 89% in 2026

 - Explore Eastern European Restaurant neighborhoods in St Louis →